3-Way Catalyst for Methane Reduction on Rich Burn Engines

 50% Reduction

 The Inflation Reduction Act of 2022 aims to significantly cut U.S. greenhouse gas emissions by 40% below 2005 levels by 2030, supporting President Biden’s goal of a 50% reduction.
-It includes the Methane Emissions Reduction Program (MERP), which reduces methane
+It includes the Methane Emissions Reduction Program (MERP), which reduces methane pollution from oil and gas operations by charging for excess emissions and providing funding to cut pollution.

-estimates underreport emissions.
+MERP also directs the EPA to update its methane reporting methods, as current EPA estimates underreport emissions.
 To improve accuracy, the update will require using both large-scale regional data and detailed site-level measurements, along with independent verification to ensure accurate company-reported data

 Want to learn more?